The Todo Noise Application

 parameter:

-Now, let's modify our globals.onUpdate
+Then, let's modify our global.onUpdate

 switch (key) {